Main Walk: 25.8 km. Six hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 11 hours.

 A324 to Ash Vale via Ash Ranges (2.8 miles, 4.4 kms)

 Cross the road and take the lane opposite with a sign for Dolleys Hill Park to your right.
-Follow the vehicle drive for 100 metres, and when the drive ends take the track to your right with yellow ‘Warning’ and ‘Danger’ signs, for a further 200 metres.
+Follow the vehicle drive for 100 metres. (!)
+Directly opposite a house sign for Summer Place, take a rough path in to the woods.
+In 20 metres turn right on to a more obvious wide path.

 If the red flags are flying - NB Note that these directions lead to Ash station, which is on a different line to Ash Vale : Take the clear path to your left.
 The path rises at first, then drops with an enclosure to your left, climbs more gently and then levels out with a scrap yard and farm buildings visible to your left.
 Ignore all paths to both left and right.
 Eventually the path climbs very steeply; after 1.4 km from the perimeter fence you reach the top of the climb and cross a path.
 Continue ahead to reach a small pond after 30 metres.
 Keep the pond on your left to emerge at an open area after 150 metres, on a clearer partly paved path which you follow left and downhill.
 At the next path junction after 60 metres the main path turns right, but you maintain the same direction, on a rough path, now steeply downhill.
 This brings you after 150 metres to a junction of seven paths (point 2 above), which you passed in section 2 of the walk.
 You now take the second path on your right.
 Follow this generally level path, passing a tall wooden pole structure, for 150 metres.
 When the path ends you take an indistinct path which drops to your left and after 60 metres you emerge at the junction of Fox Hill Lane and Ash Hill Road (B3411).
 Cross the main road and follow it downhill to the left for 400 metres, past the former Dover Arms and junction with the A323 on your left to reach the level crossing at Ash station.
 Trains for Guildford depart from platform 1, on the near side.